SaravanaNani/MLops/Hugging-face.md

 ### 1. Set Up Repository Secrets:

+    - go to Hugging Face and Create a Access token with Write permission

+    - Click on your profile -> Access tocken - > create token -> Tokern namd -> write(permiision)

     - Go to GitHub → Repository → Settings → Secrets → Actions.

     - Add a secret named HUGGING_FACE_TOKEN and paste your Hugging Face access token.